ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 # Introduction

 Right below is a summary of memory errors and their dangers.
-If you already know these things or have read the previously mentioned book, you can go directly to the task assignments.
+If you already know these things or have read the previously mentioned book and understood it, you can go directly to the task assignments.

 <details closed><summary>Collapsed content </summary>